 With the price of guns and ammunition getting higher seemingly every day, many people are looking to multipurpose solutions for their firearms.
 This is not a new concept, people have been looking for ways to use hunting shotguns for home defense or target rifles for plinking or hunting.

 When it comes to a gun made for offense of purposes, as well as survival and hunting, you have an interesting set of challenges.
 Col. Jeff Cooper decided to tackle these challenges of finding a rifle that can perform most things well, and he came up with the scout rifle.

 One of the integral parts of a scout rifle is using a full-size rifle cartridge along with a medium powered optic to take advantage of the power and range of a bolt action rifle.
 In any case, the optic of a rifle should be a specialized and highly usable piece of equipment, especially so on a scout rifle.

-Here are some of the best scout scopes on the market as well as a few tips and tricks to making sure you make the most out of your M1A or Savage scout rifle project.
+Here are our picks for the best scout scopes on the market as well as a few tips and tricks to making sure you make the most out of your M1A or Savage scout rifle project.

 - Weight Balance & Feel